Arrival (ABBA album): Critical reception

+Arrival received mixed reviews upon release.
 In a contemporary review for Rolling Stone, music critic Ken Tucker panned Arrival as "Muzak mesmerizing in its modality" and wrote, "By reducing their already vapid lyrics to utter irrelevance, lead singers Anni-Frid Lyngstad and Agnetha Fältskog are liberated to natter on in their shrill voices without regard to emotion or expression."
 Robert Christgau of The Village Voice gave the album a "C", indicating "a record of clear professionalism or barely discernible inspiration, but not both."

+Record Mirror gave the album a five-star review saying it was "their best yet" and singled out tracks "Arrival", "My Love My Life" and "Money Money Money" as being "excellent".
+It finishes saying that "all the songs are ace".

 In a review upon the album's 2001 reissue by Universal Records, AllMusic editor Bruce Eder found the material "brilliant" and complimented the reissue's "upgraded sound" as well as "those dramatic musical effects that this group played for maximum effect, which gave their music a raw power that their detractors usually overlooked; in the new edition, it's impossible to ignore."
 In The New Rolling Stone Album Guide (2004), music journalist Arion Berger recommended its Universal reissue to consumers.